salunkhedurgesh/salunkhedurgesh/README.md

 I DO NOT TRUST GITHUB WITH MY CODE STARTING MAY 2025:

-I am working to have my server with static IP; till then:  http://192.168.1.4:3000/durghy
+I am working to have my server with static IP via Gitea

 Welcome to my GitHub!
 I am a Postdoctoral Researcher at the [Learning Algorithms and Systems Laboratory (LASA)](https://www.epfl.ch/labs/lasa/) at [EPFL](https://www.epfl.ch/en/), working with Prof. Aude Billard.